bbstahl/Selsstadir-Research/README.md

-# Selsstadir Data
+# Selsstadir Research
-An observational study by Bleu Stahl that characterizes springs, cracks, and analyzes soil distribution and vegetation cover at the Selsstaðir 2020 landslide in Seyðisfjörður.
+Observational study by Bleu Stahl at a 2020 landslide above Selsstaðir in Seyðisfjörður.
+Analyzes soil distribution and vegetation cover, and maps spring emergence points and cracks along Skógarhjallar.